CodeYourFuture/syllabus/docs/js-core-1/week-2/homework.md

 ## 5) Give feedback on your colleague's coursework (1 hour)

-Use what you learned in this lesson to give feedback to other students who have submitted their coursework.

-Helping to give feedback on other peoples coursework doesn't only help them, it also helps you by reading a variety of different code.
+This is the same as last week - getting experience in this vital skill will help you a lot as you move through the course.

-You must
+You should

 1. View the open Pull Requests here